franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 #### Duration when only one date exists

-A work package cannot have only one date *and* a duration; the other date is automatically derived.
-This derived date can either be the start date or the finish date.
+A work package cannot have only one date *and* a duration; in range mode, the other date is automatically derived and in single-date mode, the duration field is not available.

-For example, if you set the start date to *Wednesday, 12 October* and enter a duration of 3 days, a finish date of Friday, 14 October is automatically derived.
+For example, in range mode, if you set the start date to *Wednesday, 12 October* and enter a duration of 3 days, a finish date of Friday, 14 October is automatically derived.
 Conversely, if you set the finish date *Friday, 14 October* and then set the duration to 3 days, the date picker will count backwards and derive a start date of *Wednesday, 12 October.*

 #### Duration without start and finish dates